Mechatronics EE/ME 345

 Class resources will be posted here throughout the semester.

-Weekly homework will be “due” on Fridays, but it will not be turned in for credit.
-However — and this is very important — each week a quiz will be given on Friday that will cover that week’s homework.
+Weekly homework will be "due" on Fridays, but it will not be turned in for credit.
+However — and this is very important — each week you will grade your own homework.

-Quizzes will be available on moodle each Friday (around mid-day), and must be completed by that evening (before midnight).
-Late quizzes will receive no credit.
+Self-grading checklists will be available on moodle each Friday (around mid-day), and must be completed by Sunday (before midnight).

-Working in groups on homework is strongly encouraged, but quizzes must be completed individually.
+Working in groups on homework is strongly encouraged, but the self-assessment should reflect your own work.

 Exam policies